-Electric boilers work very similar to gas boilers by warming up water to heat your home.
+Electric boilers work similarly to gas boilers by warming up water to heat your home.

 Connected to your main electricity supply, water from the mains passes through the element, which heats up inside the boiler.
 Warming the water, it then travels to your taps and radiators.

 Electric boilers are an excellent alternative for homes where gas is not an option.
-Usually, a gas boiler is unsuitable for listed buildings and can’t be installed in homes where it’s simply not safe enough to have gas in the building.
+Usually, a gas boiler is unsuitable for listed buildings and can’t be installed in homes where it’s unsafe enough to have gas.
 However, electric heating is preferred in flats and apartment buildings due to the ease of installation and low maintenance required.

-With water supplied on demand from a single source, hot water temperature and pressure may drop when using more than one outlet at the same time.
+With water supplied on demand from a single source, hot water temperature and pressure may drop when using more than one outlet simultaneously.
 Because of this, electric boilers are generally not recommended for large or busy homes and those with more than one bathroom.
 (Source: Boiler Guide)

 An electric boiler’s cost can range from £500 to £2,500, with installation costs varying between installers.
 A survey will be able to determine your heating and hot water requirements.